moby/moby/docs/sources/reference/api/docker_remote_api_v1.11.md

 ## 3.1 Inside `docker run`

-Here are the steps of `docker run`:
+As an example, the `docker run` command line makes the following API calls:

 - Create the container

-- If the status code is 404, it means the image doesn't exists:
+- If the status code is 404, it means the image doesn't exist:
-- Try to pull i
+    - Try to pull it
     - Then retry to create the container

 - Start the container

 - If you are not in detached mode:
     - Attach to the container, using logs=1 (to have stdout and stderr from the container's start) and stream=1

 - If in detached mode or only stdin is attached:
     - Display the container's id

 ## 3.2 Hijacking